YASSINE-AA/PyValo/README.md

 ## Example of an instalock bot
 #### DO NOT USE THIS FOR INSTALOCKING
+In this example we're locking the agent "Jett".
 ```python
 from pyvaloapi import ValorantClient
 client = ValorantClient()